Castro culture: Religion

+The religious pantheon was extensive, and included local and pan-Celtic gods.

-More numerous are the votive inscriptions dedicated to the autochthonous Cosus, Bandua, Nabia, and Reue.
+More numerous, by a large margin, are the votive inscriptions dedicated to the autochthonous Cosus, Bandua, Nabia, and Reue.
 Hundreds of Latin inscriptions have survived with dedications to gods and goddesses.
 Archaeological finds such as ceremonial axes decorated with animal sacrificial scenes, together with the severed head sculptures and the testimonies of classical authors, confirms the ceremonial sacrifice of animals, and probably including human sacrifice as well, as among Gauls and Lusitanians.